ppetermann/pheal/README.md

 Pheal is a port of EAAL to PHP

-## WARNING
-Pheal is not a stable release yet, stuff might or might not work as expected

 ## LICENSE
 Pheal is licensed under a MIT style license, see LICENSE.txt for further information